Inorganic Industrial Processes in Chemistry

 Stoichiometry

-Understanding the stoichiometry of reactions is essential for determining the reactants and products involved in a process.
+Understanding the stoichiometry of reactions is essential for determining the reactants and products involved in a process and for optimizing yields.

 Thermodynamics

-Thermodynamic principles describe the energy changes and reaction rates during industrial processes.
+Thermodynamic principles describe the energy changes (enthalpy, entropy, Gibbs free energy) and equilibrium conditions during industrial processes.
+This is crucial for determining reaction feasibility and spontaneity.

 Kinetics